Our Cosmetic Dentistry Services

 Risks and disadvantages of veneers

-Dental veneers are a relatively quick procedure that can significantly improve the appearance of your teeth.
-However, the treatment may carry risks.
+While dental veneers can offer a significant enhancement to your smile, the treatment may carry risks.
 Included are the following:

-- Because of loss of enamel, the teeth may undergo increased sensitivity.
+- Because of the loss of enamel, there is potential for tooth sensitivity.

-- Veneer margins are exposed by gum shrinkage.
+- Veneer margins can be exposed due to gum shrinkage.

-- Veneers retain their shades while the adjacent teeth discolour.
+- Veneers can retain their shades, while the adjacent teeth can discolour.
+This can lead to unevenness in the colour of teeth.

-- Veneers are not a good option for people with unhealthy teeth (such as decay or active gum disease), weakened teeth (due to decay, fracture, or major dental fillings), or those who do not have enough existing enamel on the tooth surface.
+- Veneers are not a good option for people with tooth decay, gum disease, weakened teeth due to fractures, or those who have large dental fillings.

 Different types of veneers